dhanji/dhanji.github.io/src/main/resources/pages/about.markdown

 Additionally, I am one of the authors of the [JAX-RS](http://en.wikipedia.org/wiki/Java_API_for_RESTful_Web_Services) Specification for RESTful web services.

-If you like books on Software Engineering you might enjoy: [Dependency Injection: Design Patterns](http://manning.com/prasanna).
+If you like books on Software Engineering you might enjoy [Dependency Injection: Design Patterns](http://manning.com/prasanna).

 If you'd like to shout a question at me or simply say hi, I'm [on Twitter](http://twitter.com/dhanji).